ILDA offers four courses covering laser safety for laser lightshows.

 (a) Fundamentals of laser operation (physical principles, construction, etc.)

-(b) Bioeffects of laser radiation on the eye and skin
+(b) Bioeffects of laser light on the eye and skin

 (c) Significance of specular and diffuse reflections